Queen Bee Mill: History

-The Queen Bee Mill is a ruined mill complex located in Falls Park in Sioux Falls, South Dakota.
 The mill was built between 1879 and 1881 under the guidance of politician Richard F. Pettigrew, who believed that Sioux Falls could harness the power of the Big Sioux River for local industry.
-When it opened in 1881, the mill could process 1200 barrels of grain per day, and its elevator could hold 130,000 bushels; it also had connections to all five of the city's rail lines.
-Business at the mill could never meet its capacity, however, and it closed only two years after it opened due to bankruptcy.
-The mill passed through several owners after it closed; while several attempted to reopen it, none succeeded, and the building eventually became a warehouse.
-A fire destroyed the complex in 1956; the foundations of the mill and grain elevator are all that remain at the site.
+When it opened on October 25, 1881, the mill could process 1200 barrels of grain per day, and its elevator could hold 130,000 bushels; it also had connections to all five of the city's rail lines through a spur of the Chicago, St. Paul, Minneapolis and Omaha Railway.
+Despite the mill's high capacity, it suffered from weaker than expected water power and a poor supply of wheat, and it was financially unsuccessful.
+It closed on April 20, 1883, less than two years after it opened, and its operators went bankrupt.